What to Throw Away When you Move?

 3. Unread books and those you won't read

-Books make up for the most items that make packing boxes heavier, and this increases the price of moving especially in long-distance cases.
-If you decide to move with all your books, you will be charged for a full-service packing, and this will cost even higher.
+Books make up for most items that make packing boxes heavier, and this increases the price of moving especially in long-distance cases.
+If you decide to move with all your books, you will be charged for full-service packing, and this will cost even higher.
 Lighten the weight of your luggage when moving and prevent these books from taking up useful space in your new apartment by getting rid of those books on your shelves you hardly or never read.
 You can screen them and decide on which ones to donate so that someone else can enjoy and benefit from them.

 4. Old and Expired drugs

-One of the areas in the house which is less checked during clean up is the medicine cabinet, so moving creates an opportunity to recheck your medicine cabinet and get rid of those drugs which are too old or that are expired.
+One of the areas in the house which is less checked during clean-up is the medicine cabinet, so moving creates an opportunity to recheck your medicine cabinet and get rid of those drugs which are too old or that are expired.
 This does not just only save space, but it saves lives as well because when drugs have gone past their expiration dates, they become less potent.
 This means that if you are taking such drugs for a particular illness or health challenge, it may not work effectively and you may not be getting the right dosage.
 So it is important to stay safe and healthy by using the opportunity moving brings, to throw such drugs away.

 5. Your cups and mugs

-When you look into your kitchen cabinet and take out a mug or a cup to get some coffee or tea, you are met with a vast array of such cups and mugs which may be cracked, old and faded, or even ones that don’t match each other, and look like nuisance in your cabinet.
+When you look into your kitchen cabinet and take out a mug or a cup to get some coffee or tea, you are met with a vast array of such cups and mugs which may be cracked, old and faded, or even ones that don’t match each other and look like a nuisance in your cabinet.

 You may obsess over some cups or mugs because of how they are nicely designed or the inscriptions they have written on them.
 These cups or mugs may have been collected over the years, but it is surely time to throw them out.
-Getting rid of these old, un-matching kitchenware means you will pack fewer boxes which in turn mean an easier moving experience for you.
+Getting rid of these old, un-matching kitchenware means you will pack fewer boxes which in turn means an easier moving experience for you.
 It also gives you a chance to start over and collect new dishes that match.

 6. Plastic containers

-Over time you must have consciously or unknowingly kept a bulk of plastic containers either for leftovers or in preparation for a future use.
+Over time you must have consciously or unknowingly kept a bulk of plastic containers either for leftovers or in preparation for future use.
 Most times, however, we are not even able to find lids to such containers.
 Packing all these containers will be time-consuming, and they probably won't be useful as even more of these containers will be packed subsequently at your new place.
 So go through the collection of these containers and brutally reach a decision to throw away or thrash them.

 7. Old magazines and notebooks

 There is always going to be a pile of magazines lying around your home if you store up old papers or if you have catalog subscriptions.
-You can keep the current ones but throw away or get rid of those very old ones.
+You can keep the current ones but throw them away or get rid of those very old ones.
 Donating such magazines to libraries, offices or salons is never a bad idea.

 If you have old notebooks that you don't have a use for anymore, you should throw them away before you move.
 If there are some you have barely written in and would like to save the contents; you can do so by ripping out the important pages and putting them all in a folder.
 The chances of resurrecting an old notebook that you have written in and given up on, are close to zero or nothing so it will be very thoughtful to just throw such books away when moving.